A dual-pairing summation-by-parts finite difference framework for nonlinear conservation laws: Abstract

 \section{Abstract}

-Robust and stable high order numerical methods for solving partial differential equations are attractive because they are efficient on modern and next generation hardware architectures.
-However, the design of provably stable numerical methods for nonlinear hyperbolic conservation laws pose a significant challenge.
-We present the dual-pairing (DP) and upwind summation-by-parts (SBP) finite difference (FD) framework for accurate and robust numerical approximations of nonlinear conservation laws.
-The framework has an inbuilt "limiter" whose goal is to detect and effectively resolve regions where the solution is poorly resolved and/or discontinuities are found.
-The DP SBP FD operators are a dual-pair of backward and forward FD stencils, which together preserve the SBP property.
-In addition, the DP SBP FD operators are designed to be upwind, that is they come with some innate dissipation everywhere, as opposed to traditional SBP and collocated discontinuous Galerkin spectral element methods which can only induce dissipation through numerical fluxes acting at element interfaces.
-We combine the DP SBP operators together with skew-symmetric and upwind flux splitting of nonlinear hyperbolic conservation laws.
-Our semi-discrete approximation is provably entropy-stable for arbitrary nonlinear hyperbolic conservation laws.
-The framework is high order accurate, provably entropy-stable, convergent, and avoids several pitfalls of current state-of-the-art high order methods.
-We give specific examples using the in-viscid Burger's equation, nonlinear shallow water equations and compressible Euler equations of gas dynamics.
-Numerical experiments are presented to verify accuracy and demonstrate the robustness of our numerical framework.
+Robust and convergent high-order numerical methods for solving partial differential equations are highly attractive due to their efficiency on modern and next-generation hardware architectures.
+However, designing such methods for nonlinear hyperbolic conservation laws remains a significant challenge.
+In this work, we introduce a framework based on dual-pairing (DP) and upwind summation-by-parts (SBP) finite difference (FD) and discontinuous Galerkin (DG) finite element methods, aimed at achieving accurate and robust numerical approximations of nonlinear conservation laws.
+The framework ensures entropy consistency and features an intrinsic high-order accurate "filter" designed to detect and resolve regions where the solution is poorly captured or discontinuities are present.
+The DP SBP FD/DG operators form a dual pair of discrete derivative operators that collectively preserve the SBP property.
+Furthermore, these operators are constructed to be upwind, allowing them to incorporate dissipation within the elements themselves.
+This contrasts with traditional SBP and collocated DG spectral element methods, which typically induce dissipation solely through numerical fluxes at element interfaces.
+Our framework facilitates the systematic combination of DP SBP FD/DG operators with skew-symmetric and upwind flux splitting techniques.
+This integration enables the development of robust, high-order accurate schemes for nonlinear hyperbolic conservation laws.
+The resulting semi-discrete formulation is provably entropy-stable for arbitrary nonlinear problems.
+We illustrate the effectiveness of our approach with specific examples, including inviscid Burgers’ equation, nonlinear shallow water equations, and the compressible Euler equations of gas dynamics.
+Extensive numerical experiments are presented to verify the accuracy and demonstrate the robustness of our framework.